SoftwareAG/c8y-docs/content/about-doc/online-information.md

 ![Documentation on Empower](/images/about/about-empower.png)

-### Software AG TECHcommunity
+### Software AG TECHCommunity

-You can find documentation and other technical information on the [Software AG TECHcommunity](http://techcommunity.softwareag.com/home/-/product/name/cumulocity) website.
+You can find documentation and other technical information on the [Software AG TECHCommunity](https://techcommunity.softwareag.com/en_en/cumulocity-iot.html) website.

 On this community, you can: